flycheck/flycheck/doc/contributor/contributing.rst

 review from a specific person, or ``@flycheck/maintainers`` if you have general questions or if your pull request was waiting for review too long.

-Additionally, all pull requests go through automated tests on `Travis CI`_ which check code style, run unit tests, etc. After the pull request was reviewed and if all tests passed a maintainer will eventually cherry-pick or merge your changes and close the pull request.
+Additionally all pull requests go through automated tests on `Travis CI`_ which check code style, run unit tests, etc.

+After the pull request was reviewed and if all tests passed maintainers will leave a ``LGTM`` comment at which point the pull request is ready for being merged.

 .. _Travis CI: https://travis-ci.org/flycheck/flycheck/pull_requests